What is a Challenger Bank?

 Is it safe to use challenger banks?

-Even though many organizations in the market present themselves as challenger banks, their true identity is that of e-money or payment institutions.
+Many organizations in the market present themselves as challenger banks.
+But their true identity is that of e-money or payment institutions.
 A partner bank keeps customers’ money with enterprises that have got an e-money license and cannot be invested or lent.

 In contrast, deposits held by challenger banks with banking licenses are kept by the bank itself and are therefore protected by the rules.
 It verifies that a bank has satisfied the stringent legal requirements necessary to safeguard the security of its clients’ cash and personal information.

 Typically, challenger banks are small, newly founded retail banks that compete directly with larger, more established banks, sometimes by specialized in underserved regions by the larger, more established financial institutions.
-In contrast to traditional banks, challenger banks distinguish themselves through modern financial technology practices, such as online-only operations that do not have physical retail locations, which reduce banking costs while avoiding the complexities associated with traditional banking.
+In contrast to traditional banks, challenger banks distinguish themselves through modern financial technology practices.
+Such as online-only operations that do not have physical retail locations.
+These reduce banking costs while avoiding the complexities associated with traditional banking.
 The banking regulatory authorities must regulate an organization that wishes to be classified as a bank.

 Future of payment methods with challenger banks

 In recent years, the number of challenger banks and third-party payment systems has soared.
 Several of them have reached the pinnacle of the financial services market by providing personalized banking services that have completely redesigned the client experience.
-Countries worldwide have lately imposed lockdowns and recommended their residents to socially remove themselves during the COVID-19 pandemic, resulting in a decline in conventional physical banking services owing to health and safety concerns, according to the World Bank.
+Countries worldwide have lately imposed lockdowns and recommended their residents to socially remove themselves during the COVID-19 pandemic.
+This is resulting in a decline in conventional physical banking services owing to health and safety concerns.
+According to the World Bank.
 This has sped up the pace of innovation in the financial and banking industries.

 Meanwhile, the epidemic has influenced the financial patterns of people all across the world.
 Consumers are using less cash these days, making more contactless payments, and wanting to keep a closer check on their purchasing patterns than they did in the past.
 As more and more individuals conduct their daily lives online, digital rivals have been ideally positioned to capitalize on this trend.